 For a more philosophical approach to eruvim, read Leora Lawton’s Drash on Eruvim and Tshuvain the honor of the eruv’s fifth anniversary.

 What is an Eruv: The Talmud devotes an entire complicated tractate to Eruvin.
-An Eruv is an enclosure that legally transforms a series of non-connected private domains (e.g., domain.
+An Eruv is an enclosure that legally transforms a series of non-connected private domains into a single, unified private-domain.
 This domain is not determined by a property deal alone but by its symbolic demarcation, or a system of gates.

 What you may do within an Eruv

 You May Carry: